maalcantar/eLBP-prevents-dysbiosis-metagenomics-analysis/README.md

 * * <code>data/sequencing/</code>
   * contains sequencing data and results for some analysis applied to sequencing data.

- Metagenomics Sequencing data is not included in this repository due to their large file sizes; however, all data is deposited in the SRA at:
+ Metagenomics Sequencing data is not included in this repository due to their large file sizes; however, all data are publicly available under NCBI Bioproject PRJNA803721.

 ### figures